Outdoor Adventure NQ Level 5

 What is special about this course?

-Do you have a sense of adventure that you’d like to share with others by pursuing a career in the great outdoors?
+Do you love outdoor adventure?
+Would you like to share with others by pursuing a career in the great outdoors?
 Do you love spending time outdoors and the thrill of challenging activities?

 Students must be 16 years of age at the start of the course.